pingidentity/terraform-provider-davinci/docs/resources/flow.md

 - `flow_configuration_json` (String) The parsed configuration of the DaVinci Flow import JSON.
 Drift is calculated based on this attribute.
 - `flow_export_json` (String) The DaVinci Flow export in raw JSON format following successful import, including target environment metadata.
+- `flow_variables` (Attributes Set) List of Flow variables that will be updated in the DaVinci instance.
+These are variable resources that are created and managed by the Flow resource, where variables are embedded in the `flow_json` DaVinci export file. (see [below for nested schema](#nestedatt--flow_variables))
 - `id` (String) The ID of this resource.

 <a id="nestedblock--connection_link"></a>